linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 3 (pages 1001-1434).md

 concerned with reinvestment risk.
 The lack of coupon payments that must be

-reinvested eliminates reinvestment risk until all the other tranches are paid
+reinvested eliminates reinvestment risk until all the other tranches are paid off.

-- ff.

 **`Planned amortization class tranches`** In the 1980s, many investors were still concerned about investing in an instrument they continued to